Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Introduction and main results

 \subsection{Acknowledgments}

 J.-H. Lu's research has been partially supported by the Research Grants Council (RGC) of the Hong Kong SAR, China (GRF 17306724).
 M. Matviichuk thanks Zheng Hua and Hong Kong University for the hospitality during his visits.
-We are grateful to Brent Pym, Travis Schedler and Zheng Hua for stimulating discussions.
+For a part of the project, M. Matviichuk was supported by the start-up fund at CUHK.
+We are grateful to Zheng Hua, Zihang Liu, Brent Pym, Travis Schedler, and Milen Yakimov for helpful and stimulating discussions.